 The Selected Remedy of LUC/ICs for the Building 101 AOC is protective of human health and the environment and complies with the federal and state ARARs.
 As a result of the Building 101 remedial actions, the majority of soil and groundwater contamination have been removed.
 LUC/ICs will be in the form of land use restrictions for industrial/commercial and re-evaluation for SVI if new construction is performed in the SVI restriction area identified in Figure 6 (BADP or BADrP).
 The transfer documents will contain the following restrictions to ensure that the reuse of the site is consistent with the risk assessment:

-- Development and use of the entire Building 101 AOC property for residential housing, elementary and secondary schools, childcare facilities and playgrounds will be prohibited unless prior approval is received from the Air Force, EPA, and NYSDEC. - The owner/occupant of the property shall evaluate the potential for soil vapor intrusion if future construction is to be performed in the SVI restriction area in coordination with the Air Force, EPA, and NYSDEC.
+- Development and use of the entire Building 101 AOC property for residential housing, elementary and secondary schools, childcare facilities and playgrounds will be prohibited unless prior approval is received from the Air Force, EPA, and NYSDEC. - The owner/occupant of the property shall evaluate the potential for soil vapor intrusion if future construction is performed in the SVI restriction area.

 The soil vapor intrusion evaluation conducted at the Building 101 AOC in fall 2006 and winter 2007 included soil vapor (exterior) and sub-slab vapor (interior) (2006) and indoor and outdoor air samples (2007).
 Results indicate that all soil vapor, indoor, and outdoor air detections are below screening levels for industrial/ commercial use.
 Sub-slab detections were detected above screening levels but are within one order of magnitude of the sub-slab screening levels.
-Because no exceedances have been reported for the indoor air samples, no further action or evaluation of SVI is required unless construction within the SVI restriction area identified in Figure 1 is undertaken in the future.
+Since no exceedances have been reported for the indoor air samples, no further action or evaluation of SVI is required, unless construction within the SVI restriction area identified in Figure 1.